Follow these steps complete your application:

 Parents can transfer their subsidy to a different child care service provider should they need to relocate their child from one program to another.
 This allows families to transfer as their needs for care change.
 Parents who wish to transfer must have an active profile on the Child Care Registry and Waitlist that lists their preferred care options.
 You will be contacted by a child care provider when a space becomes available at one of your preferred programs.

 What do I do if my child is absent from their child care program?

 Parents must contact the child care program directly to report an absence.
 Each child with a fee subsidy receives up to 36 allowable days each calendar year (January 1 - December 31) for absences.
-For more information about absences from your child care program, please consult the Parent Guide to Licensed Child Care in Ottawa [ PDF - 835 KB ] or contact a subsidy coordinator.
+For more information about absences from your child care program, please contact a subsidy coordinator.
 A request for additional days of absence can be made through a subsidy coordinator prior to exceeding all your child's allowable absent days.
 Parents may complete the online Paid Days Away Request Form.

 What documents do I need for child care fee subsidy applications?